 If someone offends you and you know them personally, have a calm chat with them.
 Talk to one another like grown ups and figure out the issue.
 If you can’t, unfriending is the best way to fix that, isn’t it?

 - Next, unfollow people.
 You don’t have to unfriend people to unfollow them.
 They won’t even know you unfollow them either.
 You can just simply not see their timeline, but remain “friends” on social media.

 Unfollow and unlike pages that are turning out negativity.
 If a news source makes you feel depressed or anxious, just unfollow it.
 Just don’t torture yourself and your mind with the toxic words or images coming from that news source.
 Remember: Not all news is newsworthy.
 Not all news is truth.
 A lot of news is written for headlines, not facts.
 They don’t really care if you don’t follow them, so just don’t.

-Lastly, if you want to only follow cute cat pages, crafts pages or product hack pages, then that’s your right as an internet owner.
+- Lastly, if you want to only follow cute cat pages, crafts pages or product hack pages, then that’s your right as an internet owner.
 You are paying for internet after all, you have the power.
-You have the power to NOT see what you don’t want to see.
-You have the power to NOT read what you don’t want to read.
+The power to NOT see what you don’t want to see.
+NOT read what you don’t want to read.
 If you don’t want to be on social media, then don’t.
 Put you first.
 Think of your mental health and use the internet for healthy stuff like https://themighty.com/ or https://cuteness-overload.com/.